rkkautsar/sudoku-solver/README.md

 - accepts n &times; n sudoku input (either multiline or one line for 9x9 sudoku)
 - can print out the CNF encoding only
-- has built-in SAT solver (gophersat) or can use custom SAT solver
+- has built-in SAT solver (gini) or can use custom SAT solver
 - bimander encoding for at-most-one
 - parallel CNF encoding
 - fast, but not as fast as specialized solvers (0.6ms for ai-escargot, naïve backtracking is around 30ms)